-For 2018, residential/condominium and multi-residential taxable assessments are 80% of the assessment values while commercial/industrial taxable assessments are 100% of the assessment values.
-Tax rates and/or mill rates and factors are set by each of the three taxing authorities, the City, the Public Library and the province (for education).
+For 2018, Residential taxable assessments are 80% of the assessment values, while Commercial/Industrial taxable assessments are 100% of the assessment values.
+Tax rates and/or mill rates and factors are set by each of the three taxing authorities, the City, the Public Library and the Province (for Education).

 The Tax Rate is not the Mill Rate.

 On your property tax notice, you will see a single number called 'Tax Rate'.
 The Tax Rate is calculated by taking the Mill Rate and dividing by 1,000, then multiplying that number by the Mill Rate Factor.

 To calculate your taxes, multiply your taxable assessment by the tax rate.

 Property Tax Notices will be mailed to property owners starting May 9, 2018.
 2018 Property Tax payments are due June 30, 2018.

 The 2018 Tax Rates are shown below: